camunda-community-hub/camunda-custom-operation-tools/README.md

 UI [http://localhost:8080/](http://localhost:8080/)
 Swagger UI: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

-The first time you use the project, you should be able to connect with demo/demo to create upload new connector implementations and manage secrets.
+The first time you use the project, you should be able to connect with demo/demo to do all operations.

-When you start the application for the first time, an "ACME" organization is created for you with a single user demo/demo with admin rights.
-When you access the landing page, you'll be able to access the "admin" section where you can [manage forms](https://github.com/camunda-community-hub/extended-form-js), [mail templates](https://github.com/camunda-community-hub/thymeleaf-feel) and your organization.
+When you start the application for the first time, an "ACME" organization is created for you with a single user demo/demo with all rights.
+Roles are the followings :
+- viewVariables : can view process variables
+- modifVariables : only available if you have viewVariables.
+Allow to modify variables
+- modifState : can terminate/activate instance flownodes
+- approveModif : can approve other user requests
+- autoApproveModif : depends on approveModif.
+Can approve  his own requests

+You can create other users with a subset of these permissions to have different behaviours.

 ## Secure the app with keycloak
 If you want to secure your app with keycloak, you can set the keycloak.enabled to true and uncomment the properties in the application.yaml file.